siberian1967/Thoth-Suggested-Tags/README.md

 + Pluralization - For every potential single-word tag, Thoth adds a plural suffix 's' and searches for matches in the potential tag list.
 If a match is found, the tag strength of the singular is transferred to the plural version (e.g. "download" becomes "downloads").
 If a match is not found, the singular is used.

 + Existing tags - Thoth also retrieves all the tags used in your blog and searches for instances of them in the content of the post.
 In the case of a match, the tag strength is multiplied by 2 and incremented by the number of times that tag has been used in your blog.
 This means that if your blog has a unifying theme, certain tags are likely to be reused and will enable Thoth to make better suggestions.
+Matches are recommended with an asterisk at the end.

 Installation
 ---